W-M-T/Thalia-Programming-Contest-Framework/README.md

 | BATTLESHIP | 4 | 2
 | CRUISER | 3 | 3
 | DESTROYER | 2 | 4

+The board is 10x10 and ships ARE allowed to touch.
 - Shooting eachothers boards.